CollectiveDS/documentation/oauth.md

 ## User Login

-In this step, if the user is not currently logged into CDS's system, they are required to login.
+In this step, if the user is not currently logged into Studio71's system, they are required to login.
 In this case, the `/auth/authorize` endpoint will redirect them to `https://api.studio71us.com/auth/oauth/login` and provide them a HTML login page.
 Following a successful login, they will be re-directed to `/auth/authorize`

-## Handle response from CDS
+## Handle response from Studio71

-After the user consents or refuses to grant access to your application, CDS redirects the user to the redirect_uri that you specified in first step.
+After the user consents or refuses to grant access to your application, Studio71 redirects the user to the redirect_uri that you specified in first step.

-CDS will append a code parameter to the redirect_uri.
+Studio71 will append a code parameter to the redirect_uri.
 This value is a temporary authorization code that you can exchange for an access token as discussed in following step.

 `http://localhost/oauth2callback?code=4/ux5gNj-_mIu4DOD_gNZdjX9EtOFf`